 Now, with the physical presence requirement eliminated, the Due Process Clause will be increasingly important.
 Companies that maintain a website and sell to out-of-state residents must now consider whether those states impose a sales tax obligation on an ongoing basis.

-As our previous article discussed, due process focuses on whether a company has a minimum connection to the state.
+Due process focuses on whether a company has a minimum connection to the state.
 A company that purposefully avails itself of a state's markets by directing its actions toward the state’s residents creates a sufficient connection with the state to be burdened by the state's laws, including those imposing taxes.